rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 supporting refinement.
 It is the closest thing that JavaScript with Flow type annotations has to the tagged unions of pure functional programming languages.
 For more information, see [the Flow docs](https://flow.org/en/docs/types/unions/#toc-disjoint-object-unions).

+### Disjuction

+The monoidal operator that reduces a set of booleans down to a single boolean, returning a truthful state when any of the inputs are true.

 ### Dynamic dispatch